martos123/stockprediction_react/README.md

 The webpage is responsive.

-TODO: -Work in progress...

-      -modell and the predicted data can be saved to database with nodejs backend and API.
+Work in progress project, TODO: modell and the predicted data can be saved to database with nodejs backend and an API.